Octagon-simon/octaValidate/README.md

 - successBorder: <code>Boolean</code>

   This option sets a green border on the input element if its validation is successful.
-Default value is now `true`.
+Default value is `true`.
 - strictMode: <code>Boolean</code>

   This option removes extra white space from the start and at the end of a form input and also prevents the user from providing reserved keywords as values.
 Default value is `false`.